 If you file a Hate/Bias Incident Report, you will have the option as to whether you would like to be contacted.
 If you choose to be contacted, this can be an opportunity to have a conversation with someone about the incident which occurred.

 Regardless of whether you file a Hate/Bias Incident Report, there are many resources for you on this campus if you would like to talk to someone about what you have experienced or witnessed.
-The office of Campus Climate (1120 Centennial Hall) and the office of Student Life (149 Graff Main Hall) are two resources for you.
+Campus Climate (1120 Centennial Hall) and Student Life (149 Graff Main Hall) are two resources for you.
 You are welcome to contact either office along with any member of the Hate Response Team to have a conversation.

 I am an employee… is this form for me?

 Yes.
 The Hate/Bias Incident Report is for students, staff, and faculty.
 We encourage all members of our community to utilize the Hate/Bias Incident Report as a resource.

 What should I do if I experience or witness hate/bias?If you have experienced or witnessed hate/bias, first, ensure the safety and well-being of yourself and those around you.
 Should you fee unsafe call 911 or any members of the Hate Response Team.
 Once you feel secure, document as much of the incident as possible, which includes taking pictures should there be visible evidence.
 Make sure to complete a Hate/Bias Incident Report and attach any documentation that you may have collected.